No matter how much you earn with your affiliate activities, this sum could always be doubled, tripled, quadrupled and so on ad infinitum!

 - Try to place a few external links from your article to authoritative sources such as Wikipedia, Google and others

-- Acquire as many backlinks to your article as possible: for link building and backlink ideas you can use tools such as MOZ, SEMrush, Majestic, or Ahrefs
+- Acquire as many backlinks to your article as possible: for link building and backlink ideas you can use tools such as MOZ, Semrush (14-day free trial), Majestic, or Ahrefs.

 It’s better to get 10 backlinks from 10 sources than 100 backlinks from 1 source.